On the Brauer groups of fibrations: Proof of the main theorem

 has a kernel of finite exponent.
 By Lemma \ref{cofsha} and \ref{cofbr}, all groups here are of cofinite type, thus the kernel is actually finite.
 By Proposition \ref{purity} and \ref{geosha}, it suffices to show that the natural map

 has a cokernel of finite exponent.

-Firstly, we will prove this under the assumption that $X(K)$ is not empty.
+Firstly, we will prove this under the assumption that $X(K)$ is not empty and the natural map $\Pic(X)\rightarrow\NS(X_{K^s})$ is surjective.
 We still use $\CX$ to denote $\pi^{-1}(U)$.
 By Proposition \ref{purity}, without loss of generality, we can always replace $U$ by an open dense subset.
 By Lemma \ref{picard}$(b)$, we have

 so it suffices to show that the natural map induced by the Leray spectral sequence for $\pi$

 has a cokernel of finite exponent.
 By shrinking $U$, the claim follows from Lemma \ref{keylem}.